 Rather than sample individual documents from across the CWGK corpus, we have elected to publish all of the in-scope documents from fifty-two collections held in four Kentucky archives.

 The Kentucky Department for Libraries and Archives is the official repository of state government, and thus house the official papers of each gubernatorial administration.
-For Early Access, CWGK has published twenty-six collections from the administrations of Beriah Magoffin, James F. Robinson, and Thomas E. Bramlette.
-Materials accessioned by CWGK but not published in Early Access include the executive journals for each governor (daily logs of all official business) and any in-scope governors' material from collections organized under different branches of state government (Secretary of State, Auditor of Public Accounts, and the Court of Appeals).
-Because they are available in published form elsewhere, CWGK will not collect or publish lists of enrolled bills signed into law by each governor.
+CWGK has published twenty-six collections from the administrations of Beriah Magoffin, James F. Robinson, and Thomas E. Bramlette.
+Materials accessioned by CWGK but not yet published here include the executive journals for each governor (daily logs of all official business, which are available in PDF from KDLA) and any in-scope governors' material from collections organized under different branches of state government (Secretary of State, Auditor of Public Accounts, and the Court of Appeals).
+Because they are available in published form elsewhere as Acts of the General Assembly of the Commonwealth of Kentucky, CWGK will not collect or publish lists of enrolled bills signed into law by each governor.

 The question of the Military Board of Kentucky is an especially pertinent issue in KDMA collections.
 The board was a legislative creation to subvert the commander-in- chief power of Governor Magoffin, whom many of the legislators suspected would aid secessionists if he wielded sole military authority.
 Magoffin served as a member of early incarnations of the Military Board, and so those documents are published here if they appear in selected collections.
 After September 25, 1861, however, Magoffin was removed from the board.
 While CWGK has identified and scanned post-Magoffin Military Board documents, the project has elected not to process them for publication at this time.
 Because the Military Board co-opted the constitutional functions of the governor, there is a philosophical question about whether to include post-Magoffin items.
 Researchers interested in the currently unpublished activities of the Military Board should contact the project to learn more about how they can use CWGK metadata and scanned images to assist a research project.